We work closely with Google and other experts to find ways for our advances to benefit society.

 Identifying eye disease faster

-We partnered with Moorfields Eye Hospital to find faster ways of identifying, and better ways of understanding, common eye diseases from routine scans.
+We partnered with Moorfields Eye Hospital to develop faster ways of identifying, and better ways of understanding, common eye diseases from routine scans.

 Over 100 million people are affected by diabetic retinopathy or age-related macular degeneration.
-These conditions can cause sight loss unless they’re treated quickly.
+These conditions can cause permanent sight loss unless they’re treated quickly.
 The results, which were published in Nature Medicine, showed that our AI system could recommend patient referrals as accurately as world-leading expert doctors for over 50 sight-threatening eye diseases.
 More recently, we showed that our system can predict whether a patient will develop a more severe form of age-related macular degeneration months before it happens–paving the way for future research in sight-loss prevention.

 Saving energy at Google scale